Identity Theft Recovery

 • Unknown Loans.
 Store cards, credit cards, and other loan products that aren’t yours but show up on your credit profile in your name point to credit fraud.

 • Collections You Don’t Recognize.
-Notices or phone calls from debt collection agencies seeking payment on accounts you never opened or services you never arranged for can quickly spiral into a debt harassment nightmare.
+Notices or phone calls from debt collectors seeking payment on accounts you never opened or services you never arranged for can quickly spiral into a debt harassment nightmare.

 • Unauthorized Bank Withdrawals.
 Money leaving your bank accounts without your knowledge needs immediate attention.

 • Shocking Loss of Benefits.
-No longer receiving benefits that you have been receiving or should be receiving can mean someone else is getting them in your name.
+No longer receiving benefits that you have been receiving or should be receiving can mean someone else is getting them in your name instead.

 • Questionable Account Updates.
 Receiving unexpected confirmation from banks, lenders, and other accounts that your address, email, password, or other info, has been updated in their system should be taken seriously.

 What makes recovering from identity theft tricky is that some claims are time-barred and have to be dealt with rapidly, while other claims get lost in a system that is supposed to investigate and correct errors but frequently falls short.
-A lawyer will clearly set out your rights, guide you through the dispute and recovery process, and get you compensation.
+An identity theft lawyer clearly explains your rights, guides you through the dispute and recovery process, and fights to get you fixes and compensation.

 Step 2 Let the credit & finance companies know